Senate Passes $10.22 Billion Budget

 Chris.Nordstrum@nmlegis.gov

-“I feel confident we will start seeing results and benefits from this tax package for all New Mexicans,” said Senate Tax, Business & Transportation Committee Vice Chair Carrie Hamblen (D-Las Cruces).
-“This package was made possible because of the combined commitment from both the Senate and House tax committees.
-From veterans to teachers, rural health care workers to parents paying for child care, this tax package was created with all New Mexicans in mind.”
+“Hold your head up high New Mexico, this is a budget we can all be proud of,” said Senate Finance Chair George Muñoz (D-Gallup).
+“We may be a small state, but we are not a poor state, and our budget reflects our values by looking out for those who need help the most.”

-“This year’s process to build the tax package was by far the most transparent in my time in the Senate, and I believe the final output reflects compromise from both the Senate and House,” said Senate Majority Leader Peter Wirth (D-Santa Fe).
-“A key part of this year’s package is reforming the state’s corporate tax code by making large out of state corporations pay at the same tax rate as New Mexico’s small businesses.”
+“Importantly, this budget transfers over a billion dollars from the general fund to a series of endowments and expendable trusts to support future spending on things like housing, conservation, water, and workforce development,” continued Senator Muñoz.
+“If you include the higher education trust fund currently working its way through the process, then the legislature is ensuring that $2.263 billion of the $3.479 billion in New Money is secured to address future liabilities of the state.
+With additional legislation being worked on, we’re also looking at never having to bond capital ever again.
+We are truly securing our fiscal future for generations to come.”

-House Bill 252 now goes back to the House of Representatives for concurrence.
+House Bills 2&3 now go back to the House of Representatives for concurrence.

 ###